klahnakoski/mo-auth/README.md

 }
 ```

 This `public_key` will be used by the server to confirm the same Device is making subsequent requests.
-The `timestamp` ensure the request is valid for a short time.
+The `timestamp` ensures the request is valid for only a short time.

 **Respond with URL**

-When the Authenticator receives a registration request, it will respond with a URL for the human (with a browser) to authenticate.
-Other information includes when this registration attempt expires, how often to poll for an update, and as session_id for all subsequent use
+When the Authenticator receives a registration request, it will respond with a URL for the Human (with a browser) to authenticate.
+Other information includes: When this registration attempt expires, how often to poll for an update, and as session_id for subsequent requests.

 ```
 {